OptimalDesignLab/PDESolver.jl/deps/README.md

 installation, and set the path to the directory where the deps should be stored in the variable PDESOLVER_PKGDIR.

-After running the build script, copy the contents of teh PDESOLVER_PKGDIR to the package directory on the target machine, set PDEOSLVER_FORCE_INSTALL_ALL, and run the build script as usual.
+After running the build script, copy the contents of the PDESOLVER_PKGDIR to the package directory on the target machine, set PDESOLVER_UNBUNDLE_DEPS, and run the PDESolver/build.jl.

-The only difficulty is packages that internally perform additional downloads.
-These downloads will have to be done before copying to the target machine.

 ## Logging
 The file `deps/install.log` is created and written to with the progress of the